-There is a misconception around the idea of homelessness and what it truly means, being homeless cannot be as simply defined as those who live on the streets.
-The image of people in doorways or sleeping outside has become pervasive and ever present in the minds of people.
+There is a misconception around the idea of homelessness and what it truly means: being homeless cannot be as simply defined as those who live in the streets.
+The image of people in doorways or sleeping outside has become pervasive and ever present in the minds of citizens around the world.

-A European framework was created in 2005 know as ETHOS (European Typology of Homelessness and housing exclusion) as a means to improve understanding of homelessness throughout Europe, and to provide a shared criteria for transnational exchanges on the problem.
+A European framework called ETHOS (European Typology of Homelessness and housing exclusion) was created in 2005 to improve the understanding of homelessness throughout Europe and to provide common criteria to tackle the problem on a larger level than just nationally.

-ETHOS defines that there are 13 types of homelessness or housing exclusion, and that sleeping without a roof (rooflessness) is only the most visible side to homelessness.
+ETHOS defines 13 types of homelessness, and rough sleeping (rooflessness) is only the most visible side to homelessness.